 The email address will be used by the customer to log into their account.
 As a password is entered into the password field, a strength indicator tool will appear to grade the quality of the password.
 The password must receive a rating of 50 or more to be accepted.
 A higher score is generated by the use of random letters, numbers and symbols.

-Once the customer account has been successfully created, it will appear in the list of other accounts on the feature home screen.
+Once the customer account has been successfully created, it will appear in the list of other customer accounts on the feature home screen.

 Direct Customer Login:

-When a customer wants to login, they can either click on the Login link, as described earlier, or you can also direct your customers directly to the customer account login modal using a custom URL on your website.
+When a customer wants to login, they can either click on the Login link, as described earlier, or you can also point your customers directly to the customer account login modal using a custom URL on your website.
 To do this, use the URL: